gnachman/iterm2-website/source/_includes/3.3/documentation-session-title.md

 ### Session Title

 This is the label that is shown in split pane title bars (if present).
 By default the *session title* is also the tab title.
-You can override this default, which will be discussed later.
+You can override this default with **Window > Edit Tab Title**.

 The session title may be composed of one or more built-in elements.
 Alternately, it may be provided by a Python script using the <a href="/python-api/registration.html#iterm2.registration.TitleProviderRPC">Session Title Provider</a> facility.